Capital Gains Tax on Property

 In Simple Terms

 Capital Gains Tax (CGT) is a tax on the profit you make when you sell a property or other asset.
-It's calculated as 5% of the gain (profit) you make from the sale.
+It is currently charged at 15% of the net gain from the sale.
 The gain is the difference between what you sell it for and what you originally paid (plus improvements).

 Worked Example